ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 E. MP-NeRF or Forward Kinematics (Optional Stage C)
 	1. Implementation:
 	•	If used, each call is a simple geometry transform from angles to partial coords.
-Doesn’t have big learnable parameters (just standard references).
+Doesn't have big learnable parameters (just standard references).
-	•	If you do have “learnable geometry hack,” it’d be minimal and likely not require LoRA.
+	•	If you do have "learnable geometry hack," it'd be minimal and likely not require LoRA.
 	2. Backprop:
-	•	The gradient from \mathcal{L}{3D} or \mathcal{L}{\text{angle}} flows back through the trigonometric or matrix multiplication steps, ultimately reaching TorsionBERT’s angle outputs.
+	•	The gradient from \mathcal{L}{3D} or \mathcal{L}{\text{angle}} flows back through the trigonometric or matrix multiplication steps, ultimately reaching TorsionBERT's angle outputs.

 ⸻

 F. Energy Minimization (Post-Diffusion)
 	•	Typically no direct backprop from the local minimization.
 	•	We treat it as a separate script that polishes final coords or short MD runs.
-	•	Because it’s not integrated in the computational graph, it doesn’t produce gradient signals upstream.
+	•	Because it's not integrated in the computational graph, it doesn't produce gradient signals upstream.

 ⸻